 The Bottom Line

 Taking a month off from alcohol can have numerous short-term and long-term benefits that can promote physical and emotional well-being as well as productivity gains.
 I have never had a single client or friend try a month off alcohol regret it.
 Although it can be challenging for most people, it is well worth the effort.
 Along with the numerous benefits, taking a break cultivates discipline and reduces dependency on alcohol.
 If you’re sober curious or simply interested in improving your relationship with alcohol, a 30-day break is worth a try.
 There’s no need to wait for sober October or dry January – any day is a good day to start.
 Start by coming up with your own reasons – and write them down.
-Come up with a game plan: what will you drink or do instead?
+Develop a game plan: what will you drink or do instead?
 Share your goal with friends and family proactively so they know not to offer – or pressure you – to drink.

 Whether one chooses to abstain from alcohol entirely or adopt a more conscious drinking habit, it’s important to note that the benefits experienced may vary from person to person as each individual’s relationship with alcohol is unique.
 Some people might bounce back to heavy drinking, in which case, they may need professional support.
 Either way, Taking a month off is a personal decision that may provide an opportunity for self-reflection, improved well-being, and a healthier relationship with alcohol.
 Cheers to a new way of thinking about your next